suhanree/network-recommender/README.md

 The above figure describes the method.
 If a user, named Shaun, has two friends, Jef and Vik, who rated a business, named Cafe, we assume that Shaun's rating is more likely to be closer to their ratings than the average rating.
-To test the model, we will use the data from [Yelp Dataset Challenge](http://www.yelp.com/dataset_challenge).
+To test this simple model, we will use the data from [Yelp Dataset Challenge](http://www.yelp.com/dataset_challenge).

 ## Data